 Outro

-It was windy and cold on the summit.
-So we hid behind the shed to wait out the wind.
-Then we ended up spending a long time on top doing nothing.
-The yellow pup enjoyed rolling around in sagebrush.
-Or it could be animal poop.
-Meanwhile, the black puppy preferred curling up in my fleece pullover.
+The windy summit had forced us behind the shed, where we spent a long time doing absolutely nothing.
+The yellow pup enjoyed rolling around in sagebrush but likely animal scents.
+But the black puppy had curled up in my fleece pullover.

 See more trip photos here.